Barbara Alberti

-Barbara Alberti (born April 11, 1943) is an Italian writer, journalist and screenwriter.
+Barbara Alberti (born April 11, 1943) is an Italian writer, reporter and media personality.

 Early life

 Alberti was born in Umbertide and grew up in a poor family; she was given a Catholic education.
 When she was 15, her family moved to Rome.
 Alberti has said that, although she hated the city at first sight, she eventually warmed to it.
 She attended Rome University and took a degree in philosophy.

 Work

 She aims to fight the traditional feminine image.
 Her works include the picaresque evil Memorie Malvagie (1976) to the meditative Vangelo secondo Maria (1979), a stronger work tinged with humor and provocation such as Il signore è servito (1983), Povera bambina (1988), Parliamo d'amore (1989), Delirio e Gianna Nannini from Siena, both from 1991, and Il promesso sposo (1994), a profile dedicated to the art critic Vittorio Sgarbi and presented in the guise of a "fake" autobiography.

 A humorous production is La donna è un animale stravagante davvero: ottanta ritratti ingiusti e capricciosi (1998), in which Alberti imaginged Don Giovanni beside some female figures of her generation.
 Her protagonists take on the same challenge: to find the happiness.
 Creatures in revolt: injudicious old, children of hell, hell, saints.
 She has been passionate about the fantastic biographies of existing characters, living and dead.

 In 2003, Alberti published Gelosa di Majakovsky, a biography of the poet (for which, in the same year, she was awarded the Alghero Woman Prize), and The Prince's Steering Wheel, in which she told the life of Antoine de Saint-Exupéry.
 In 2006 she authored a book of short stories about husbands returning home.

 She is the author of many screenplays, including Anche gli angeli mangiano fagioli (1973), Il portiere di notte (1974) and Melissa P. (2005), as well as plays Ecce Homo.

 Since 2009, she has written a weekly column, "La posta di Barbara Alberti" in Il Fatto Quotidiano.

 Alberti worked as commentator/pundit on television talk shows, including Pomeriggio 5, Italia sul 2 and La guardiana del faro.